jeeva078/Module-2/2E SEB - COMPUTING POWER.md

 ---

 ### AIM
-To write a Python program to compute the power of a given number using an appropriate built-in function.
+To write a Python program to compute the multiple of a given number using an appropriate built-in function.

 ---

 ### ALGORITHM

 1. Begin the program.
-2. Input the base number (`base`) from the user.
+2. Input from the user
-3. Input the exponent number (`exp`) from the user.
-4. Use the built-in `pow()` function to compute the base raised to the power of the exponent.
+4. Use the built-in `mul()` function.
-5. Print the result using the `print()` function, displaying the power in a formatted output.
+5. Print the result using the `print()` function.
 6. Terminate the program.

 ---